 -

-Beginning therapy is not something to rush.
-The decision is best made through clarity, not persuasion.
-For that reason, I do not offer clinical consultations outside of session.
-Instead, I encourage you to take time with my website, where I describe how I work, who I am most helpful to and what existential sex therapy may support in your life.
+I encourage you to take time with my website, where I describe how I work, who I am most helpful to and what existential sex therapy may offer.
+If, after reading, you feel our work might be aligned, you are welcome to schedule a first session.

 -